ckkummer/ckkummer/README.md

 # Additional Code Available Upon Request for: _Time Series Analysis_, _Finanical Statistics_, and _Deep Learning and Generative Models_
 ## Additionally: Quantitative trading research, including statisticals arbitrage simulations inspired by multi-asset buy-side quant frameworks, with emphasis on signal generation, position sizing, drawdown control, and capital allocation under risk limits.
 #### Please be mindful of how you may use this content.
-None of the content here (especially historic coursework) is to be used in such a way that violates academic and general integrity.
-Again, this page serves as a way for me to demonstrate and record my technical capacity, growth and, perhaps, curiosity.
+NONE of the content here is to be used in such a way that violates academic and general integrity.
+Again, this page serves as a way for me to demonstrate and record some of my technical capacity, growth and, perhaps, curiosity.

 # Contact:
 - https://www.linkedin.com/in/claritykummer/